-Enable the compile switch in defs.h to turn on the calibration signal on Pin 11 (PB3).
+Enable the compile switch in defs.h to turn on the calibration signal on Pin 3 (PD3).
 Compile the project software and install it in the transmitter to be calibrated.
+Note: do not press the Sync button while the software is running with the calibration signal enabled, as that could damage the port pin.

-Measure the frequency of the signal on Pin 11.
+Measure the frequency of the signal on Pin 3.
 It should be close to 601 Hz.
 The calibration value is derived using the following formula:

-CAL = 26f - 1
+CAL = 26f -1

-Where f is the frequency measured on Pin 11.
+Where f is the frequency measured on Pin 3.

-Use the > CAL nnnnn serial command to apply the clock calibration value.
+Use the > CAL nnnn serial command to apply the clock calibration value.